twig1gy/headless-wp-react/README.md

-# Using Wordpress with React.js
+# Using the Wordpress API with React.js front-end

-This is a react application which works as a front-end for a Wordpress site.
-Our data is being provided by the TechCrunch.com website.
-The accompanying blog post can be found [here](https://www.iamtimsmith.com/blog/using-wordpress-with-react/).
+This is a front-end React app for use with the Wordpress API.
+This was forked from [iamtimsmith] (https://github.com/iamtimsmith/using-react-with-wordpress-demo) and edited to work for my own use.